alongw/MCSM-Node-SDK/README.md

 ### Attention

-Do not use deconstruction assignment, otherwise the function will not work properly.
+⚠️ Do not use deconstruction assignment, otherwise the function will not work properly.

 ```ts
 const { getOverview, useDaemon, multiWorkerInstance } = mcsm // ❌
 ```

+⚠️ Some of the features are untested for the time being and can be turned on issue if you encounter problems. ~~( It's definitely not because I'm lazy. )~~

 ## More details